phtal-org/internet-draft-xrel/draft-montoya-xrel.md

 # IANA Considerations

-This specification establishes the media type `application/xrel` for community review and will be submitted to the IESG for review, approval, and registration with IANA.
+This specification establishes the media type `application/xrel` and `application/xrel+json` for community review and will be submitted to the IESG for review, approval, and registration with IANA.

 ## application/xrel